greg-nagy/zaino/CONTRIBUTING.md

 # Contributing to Zaino

-Welcome to Zaino and thank you for your interest in contributing!
+Welcome and thank you for your interest in Zaino!
 We look forward to your contribution to this important part of the Zcash mainnet and testing ecosystem.
-This guide will help you get started.

 ## Table of Contents
 - [Getting Started](#getting-started)